mikepfrank/mpf-test/README.md

 	appendix of the full version of conference paper (also shown in Fig. 4-2 in the tech. report).

-	This file includes two contracts, an executor contract and a separate storage contract for the garbled machine data; they were deployed at the following two Ethereum addresses:
+	This file compiles to two contracts, an executor contract and a separate storage contract for the garbled machine data; they were deployed at the following two Ethereum addresses: